Preserving Power: Protective Coatings for EV Battery Corrosion

 What are the potential points of failure in today’s batteries, including the rechargeable lithium-ion (Li-ion) batteries used to power EVs?
 Two natural threats can stop a battery, and therefore the vehicle it is powering, in its tracks: corrosion and strong electrical activity.

-• Corrosion: Corrosion is a common enemy to virtually all electronic components, and battery systems are no exception.
-This natural process occurs when a refined metal is converted to a more stable form such as its hydroxide, sulfide, or oxide state, leading to the material’s deterioration.
+- Corrosion: Corrosion is a common enemy to virtually all electronic components, and battery systems are no exception.
+This natural process occurs when a refined metal is converted to a more stable form, such as its hydroxide, sulfide, or oxide state, leading to the material’s deterioration.

-• Strong electrical activity: Strong electrical activity, including short-circuiting, can wreak havoc on EV battery technology.
+- Strong electrical activity: Strong electrical activity, including short-circuiting, can wreak havoc on EV battery technology.
 Where corrosion can be a slow killer, short-circuiting can instantly damage sensitive battery circuitry and components, potentially causing irreversible harm to the vehicle and its occupants.

-Thankfully, these threats can be addressed safely and thoroughly through protective conformal coatings such as Parylene.
+These threats can be addressed safely and thoroughly through protective conformal coatings such as Parylene.

 Protecting battery components with Parylene coatings